wlonk/arcadia/rules/index.md

 Conversely, if you want the game to feel more like a Gothic novel, do just the
 opposite: make it clear how overcome you are by what you are describing.

-**Elide the smalltalk**: It's easy to think of empty smalltalk as a staple of the Austenian genre, but you'll notice that, with the notable exception of _Emma_, where it serves a particular purpose, smalltalk is usually quoted only
+**Elide the small-talk:** It's easy to think of empty small-talk as a staple of the Austenian genre, but you'll notice that, with the notable exception of _Emma_, where it serves a particular purpose, small-talk is usually quoted only
 indirectly: "they talked of the weather" rather than a blow-by-blow direct quotation.
 You can do that too.
 "After pleasantries are exchanged, Col.
 Colquhoun gets to his purpose, and asks you if you have heard the news from